astrellon/simple-tsx-vdom/README.md

-# Simple VDom
+# Simple TSX VDom

-A simple implementation of a virtual DOM.
+A simple implementation of a virtual DOM with TSX support.

-Supports the expected regular document element types, SVG, functional components, class components and in a small size.
+Supports the expected regular document element types, SVG, functional components, class components, inline styles, extendable via subclassing and in a small size.

 This is primarily intended for practice and learning.
 It uses a simple process for applying differences to the DOM but it aims for something that is easily readable and doesn't use any clever tricks.